How Many Times Was Jason Statham Stung While Shooting The Beekeeper?

 While speaking with Empire, director David Ayer recounted the experience of using real bees on the set.
 Statham worked with a professional beekeeper in order to learn how to do the job, and apparently the insects were intimidated by the tough action star's presence.
 "Jason did not get stung," the director said of his leading man, though he wasn't so lucky himself.
 "I got stung pretty bad shooting bees later on," Ayer recalled.
 "But it was fine.
 You make a movie called 'The Beekeeper,' you're gonna get stung."

-The Beekeeper trailer promises an action-packed extravaganza
+The Beekeeper is an action-packed extravaganza

-"The Beekeeper" trailer delivers punches that sting and humor that goes down sweeter than honey.
+"The Beekeeper" delivers punches that sting and humor that goes down sweeter than honey.
 The plot revolves around an international phishing scam conspiracy that leads to the death of Mr. Clay's friend and neighbor — and that's the only motivation he needs to go on his revenge-seeking rampage.
-Some bees also make an appearance, but for the most part, the trailer focuses on Jason Statham's character unleashing mayhem on those who've wronged him.
+Some bees also make an appearance, but for the most part, the film focuses on Jason Statham's character unleashing mayhem on those who've wronged him.